 Street trading licences

-Application for a street trading licence under Local Government (Miscellaneous Provisions) Act 1982
+Application for a street trading consent under the Local Government (Miscellaneous Provisions) Act 1982

-Any person wishing to sell or offer for sale any article in a consent street, including the following examples:
+The policy refers to a person wanting to sell any produce or article in a consent street, including the following examples:

 - Ice cream vans

 - Vans selling bread, cakes, vegetables, for example

 There are a few activities excluded from the scope of the regime, and these include trading at a fair, fete or similar one-day community event.
 Full details can be found within the policy.

 There are 2 types of Consent, Standard Consent and Consented Premises.

 Where the operator is trading at a fixed pitch for more than 4-and-a-half hours in a 24-hour period.

 (ii) Mobile Street Consent